andrew-pollock/amazon_analysis/README.md

-# amazon_analysis
-Testing some basic web-scraping of Amazon product reviews
+# Amazon Reviews Web Scraping
+## Summary
+Creating a simple R function using [rvest](https://github.com/hadley/rvest) to scrape all reviews for a given Amazon product ID from their UK and US sites.